Rocket Raccoon

 Rocket Raccoon is a character appearing in American comic books published by Marvel Comics.
 Created by writer Bill Mantlo and artist Keith Giffen, the character first appeared in Marvel Preview #7 (July 1976).
-He is an intelligent, anthropomorphic raccoon, who is an expert marksman, weapon specialist and master tactician.
-His name and aspects of his character are a nod to the Beatles' 1968 song "Rocky Raccoon".
+He is an intelligent anthropomorphic raccoon who is an expert marksman, weapon specialist, and master tactician.
+His name and aspects of his character were inspired by the Beatles' 1968 song "Rocky Raccoon".
 Rocket Raccoon appeared as a prominent member in the 2008 relaunch of the superhero team Guardians of the Galaxy.

-The character has appeared in several media adaptations as a member of that team, including animated television series, toys and video games.
-He appears in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Thor: Love and Thunder (2022) and Guardians of the Galaxy: Holiday Special (2022 television film).
-In these appearances, Rocket Raccoon is voiced by Bradley Cooper, with motion capture provided by Sean Gunn.
-Rocket will return in Guardians of the Galaxy Vol. 3 (2023).
+The character has appeared in several media adaptations as a member of that team, including animated television series, toys, and video games.
+Bradley Cooper voices Rocket in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special (both 2022), and Guardians of the Galaxy Vol. 3 (2023).